Text-to-SQL Data Synthesis Pipeline

 4.1 Data Filters

-The SQL Execution Filter validates the executability of SQL statements by actually running them, filtering out those that fail.
+The SQL Execution Filter validates SQL executability by actually running queries, filtering out malformed or failing statements.

 Functionality: